JoeyTeng/jaxrenderer/changlog.md

 ## 0.0.1

 1. For built-in fragment shader outputs, a new field `use_default_depth` is added (default `False`) instead of relying on checking if `gl_FragDepth` is `NaN`.
+2. Change `ZBuffer` value meaning to OpenGL convention: all values are non-negative, and the smaller the value, the closer the point is to the camera.
+3. Change default `Shader.mixer` behaviour: now it picks the fragment with minimum depth value `gl_FragDepth`.
+4. Change `shadow.py::Shadow.render_shadow_map` according to the z-value definition change, to add into the shadow map instead of subtracting so to move shadow maps further away from the "camera" (light).
+5. Change `shaders/phong_reflection_shadow` according to the z-value definition change.